nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Locating persons by name: `find`

 Finds persons whose names contain any of the given keywords.
-If no exact match is found, the address book displays the names in decreasing order of similarity to search term.
+If no exact match is found, SalesContactPro displays the names in decreasing order of similarity to search term.

 Format: `find KEYWORD [MORE_KEYWORDS]`